 - Guru Nanak introduced the concept of langar where everybody partakes of a meal as equals.
-This is a tradition continued by Sikhs till date in Gurudwaras.
-This practice symbolises charity and equality.
+This is a tradition continued by Sikhs to date in Gurudwaras.
+This practice symbolizes charity and equality.

 - He travelled to many places like Mecca, Baghdad, Multan, etc.

 - There is only one god – a tenet that is stressed upon in the saying ‘Ik Onkar’.
 This is the phrase used in Sikhism to refer to the one Supreme Being that controls the universe.

 - Guru Nanak was against caste-based distinctions.
 He also denied the need for priests and rituals.

 - He said that he was not an incarnation of god or even a prophet, but that everyone could ‘speak’ to god directly.
 The concept of god is ‘Vahiguru’, an entity that is shapeless, timeless, omnipresent and invisible.
 Other names for God in the Sikh faith are Akaal Purkh and Nirankar.